 Typically, they perform estimations with the most popular Agile technique — planning poker.
 It’s basically voting with a deck of cards.
 Planning Poker cards have story points written on them.

-Story points rate the relative effort of work in a Fibonacci-like format where each number is the sum of the preceding two numbers (1, 2, 3, 5, 8, 13, 21, etc.) It’s a more convenient way to distinguish the estimates.
+Story points rate the relative effort of work in a Fibonacci-like format where each number is the sum of the preceding two numbers (1, 2, 3, 5, 8, 13, 21, etc.) It's a more convenient way to distinguish the estimates.
+Check our article about story points for more details.

 Key steps of a refinement meeting